OfficeDev/generator-office/src/docs/ssl.md

 # Installing the self-signed certificate

-Office Add-ins should use HTTPS, not HTTP, even when you are developing, because Office clients require add-ins and webpages to come from a trusted and secure location.
+Office Add-ins should use HTTPS (not HTTP) even when you are developing, because Office clients require add-ins and webpages to come from a trusted and secure location.
 If your add-in fails to load within an Office client, it may be because you haven't installed (trusted) the certificate that the Yeoman generator for Office Add-ins provides.

-When you browse to a site that has an untrusted certificate, the browser will display an error with the certificate:
+When you browse to a site that has an untrusted certificate, the browser will display an error with the certificate, as shown in the following screenshots.

 **Certificate error in the Chrome browser:**